iOS supports Progressive Web Apps: Fact or dream?

 How is this possible?

 Michael uses a progressive web app like Twitter Lite.
 And calls it up via his iPhone by using the Chrome Browser.
 He already has the first copy of the PWA on his smartphone.
 If he now adds it to his home screen, he receives the second copy.
-If he clicks on another link within the PWA, copy number 3 is stored on his iPhone.
+By clicking on another link within the PWA, copy number 3 is stored on his iPhone.
 If he closes the PWA, it must be reloaded next time.

 Apple: Future for Progressive Web Apps?